Interlace Project

 The home page is the central hub of the Interlace platform.

-Explore Projects
+Explore Projects by Theme

 Explore Projects to browse Interlace’s database of projects, organized by Theme, Initiative, and the Community they take part in and with.
 Because Interlace’s primary audience is community members who may be learning about social innovation projects for the first time, the platform highlights an exploratory browsing experience rather than a directed search.
 This experience eliminates the need for previous knowledge of DSI terminology, approaches, and classifications, reducing barriers for users from non-academic and/or non-professional backgrounds or familiarity with DSI.